Skip to Main Content

-The 1980s at Cardozo marked a period of expansion in student initiatives and academic programming that helped shape the school’s evolving identity.
-Student organizations grew in number and scope, reflecting a broadening range of legal interests and student engagement.
-Academic competitions expanded, offering more opportunities for students to develop advocacy skills and participate in collaborative learning.
-Experiential learning deepened through the introduction of new clinics and fellowship programs, providing practical training in diverse areas of law.
+The 1980s at the Benjamin N. Cardozo School of Law marked a period of expansion.
+Academic competitions expanded, including the launch of the Arts and Entertainment Law Moot Court Competitions, offering more opportunities for students to develop advocacy skills and participate in collaborative learning.
+Experiential learning deepened through the introduction of new clinics like the Bet Tzedek Legal Services Clinic and fellowship programs like the Alexander Judicial Fellows Program, providing practical training in diverse areas of law.
 Student publications flourished, with the launch of the Arts and Entertainment Law Journal, the Women’s Annotated Legal Bibliography, the ASILS International Law Journal, the ILSA Journal of International Law, and Cardozo Studies in Law and Literature, each contributing to the school’s scholarly output and fostering student-led legal discourse.
-Support for legal research and curriculum development strengthened through the creation of new academic centers and specialized programs.
+Support for legal research and curriculum development strengthened through the creation of new academic centers and specialized programs like the Leonard and Bea Diener Institute of Jewish Law.
 Scholarship support also grew, helping to increase access and opportunity for students across a range of backgrounds.

 Dean Lester Brickman, 1980–1982